mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ### Expected behaviour

-before | after | wrap
+**before** | **after** | **wrap**
 --- | --- | ---
-Injected code at the beginning of the target function | after the **before** using `defer` with injected code | be able to manipulate the input and the output of a target function by wrapping it in another function it will replace the original function with a new one that will be called instead and call the original function
+inject code at the beginning of the target function | after the **before** using `defer` with injected code | be able to manipulate the input and the output of a target function by wrapping it in another function it will replace the original function with a new one that will be called instead and call the original function

 The decorator function:

 - can be anywhere
-- can operate on any Swift function in a Class, Struct or Protocol
+- can operate on any Swift function in a Class, Struct or Protocol implementation
 - can only work on code that we have the source code of so it does not work on compiled library or frameworks
 - cannot work for getter et setter on protocol
 - we can inject **before**,**after** and **wrap** at the same time